lewelt01/LukeEweltIT1025/Lab2/readme.md

 Decimal numbers represent any number using 10 digits from 0-9, binary numbers represent any numbers using 2 digits from 0-1, and hexadecimal numbers represent any number using 10 digits and 6 characters, being 0-9 and A-F.

 ##### Hexadecimal Color Representation
+In a RGB color space, hex #ab00ff is composed of 67.1% red, 0% green and 100% blue.
+Whereas in a CMYK color space, it is composed of 32.9% cyan, 100% magenta, 0% yellow and 0% black.
+It has a hue angle of 280.2 degrees, a saturation of 100% and a lightness of 50%. #ab00ff color hex could be obtained by blending #ff00ff with #5700ff.
+Closest websafe color is: #9900ff.

+I do not believe that this color would be problematic with web accessibility.
+The minimum standard for regular sized text is a contrast ratio of 4.5:1.
+The precise contrast of #ab00ff is 3.34, which passes AA for large text.
+It is recommended by W3C to start at 18pt regular weight or 14pt bold text, and #ab00ff meets this recommendation.

 ### Conclusion